OPENAIRINTERFACE/oai-libngapcodec/README.md

 ## Testing with the example program

+Makefile for the example program have a _test_ target used to verify that the library can decode various NGAP pdus packet.
+Just run it:

+    $ make test

+## Manually testing pdus with the example program

 The converte example program have many option to encode/decode pdu packets.
 Here are it's help usage: